Haimrik/cos482-g3-pesquisa/code/README.md

 ## Building for production

-To optimize the g3_pesquisa application for production, run:
+To optimize the pesquisa application for production, run:

     ./mvnw -Pprod clean package